aswathyseb/markerdb/README.md

 ### How does it work?

-The tools utilize sequence titles from BLAST databases to identify marker sequences and uses a synonyms file to obtain alternative names for these markers.
+The tool utilizes sequence titles from BLAST databases to identify marker sequences and uses a synonyms file to obtain alternative names for these markers.
 The TaxonKit tool is used to fetch taxonomy details.

 The different steps involved are